seba970423/CachyOSKernel-Forge/README.md

 - optional aggressive current-machine pruning while retaining the portable profile as the default

 The desktop profile should remain conservative and known-good while more specialized profiles are developed independently.

-## License

-Add the project's chosen license here before publishing if one has not already been selected.